bimbim-byte/memorygame-lsc-app/README.md

 Helps players complete the mission of matching 15 heroes in the Memory Game / Match Pair mini-event in Lost Saga.

 ## REMINDER
 !!!
-Using this repo may be considered safe for your account, but if your account gets blocked, it's your own responsibility !!!
+Using this repo may be considered not safe for your account, but if your account gets blocked, it's your own responsibility !!!

 ## Additional Required Applications
 - Lightshot (Screenshot App)